 - Visit VNS’s Website VNS Notify.GOV to check the status of a case, using the VIN and PIN provided in our initial letter.

 - Access the U.S. District Court’s website at any federal court in Wyoming or through a PACER account.
 To set up an account call (800) 676-9856 or register at: PACER.GOV.
+There is no charge to establish an account or view a list of documents.
+Documents cost $.08 per page to view or print, but users who accumulate less than $10 a year in fees are not charged.

 - Contact the Victim-Witness Coordinator or the Assistant U.S. Attorney assigned to the case at (800) 836-5801 (toll free) or at (307) 772-2124.